-While it’s only 7km / 4.3mi to the Elbow, where the creek twists left and tightens to form the bottom of the Piccaninny Gorge, it’s a long walk.
+While it’s only 7km / 4.3mi to the Elbow, where the creek twists left and tighten to form the bottom of the Piccaninny Gorge, it’s a long walk.
 However, the Parks and Wildlife Service describes the hike as ‘relatively easy’, and while it isn’t technical, it’s hot and uphill with long sections of sand and river stones and a few obstacles to scramble around for good measure.

 By the time we arrived at our campsite near Black Rock Pool, roughly 1.5km / 0.9mi upstream of the Elbow, we were spent.
 But with our packs and boots off and the tent pitched, we recuperated and could soak up the magnitude of our surroundings.

 We’d made our camp just up from the main creek bed, and later that afternoon, we met a guy named Nic.
-He appeared from the rocky creek line with an enormous smile and load of water for the group he was guiding for Trek Tours Australia.
-Nic is a veteran of many of Australia’s classic hikes, and his enthusiasm and tips for this area had us excited for what lay ahead.
+He appeared from the rocky creek line with an enormous smile and a load of water for the group he was guiding for Trek Tours Australia.
+Nic is a veteran of many of Australia’s classic hikes, and his enthusiasm and tips for this area excited us for what lay ahead.

 A few people had advised that three days was plenty for this hike.
 But with it being a solid hike in and out, in hindsight, we would have allowed an extra couple of days to explore properly.

-We ended choosing to camp near Black Rock Pool both nights and do a day hike up through the Piccaninny Gorge and partially into the first side gorge or finger.
+We ended up choosing to camp near Black Rock Pool both nights and do a day hike up through the Piccaninny Gorge and partially into the first side gorge or finger.

 With light day loads, we headed up the steep-walled gorge.
 It’s a spectacular place!
 In contrast to the previous day, the walls were vertical and close, the shade plentiful.

-After enjoying a long lunch soaking up the views in the side gorge and realising we’d just touched the surface of this incredible place, it was time for us to return down to our camp.
+After enjoying a long lunch soaking up the views in the side gorge and realising we’d just touched the surface of this incredible place, it was time for us to return to our camp.

-Determined not to make the same mistake twice, we packed up early and missed the worst of the heat on our return to the vehicle.
+Determined not to make the same mistake twice, we packed up early and missed the worst heat on our return to the vehicle.
 In addition, we were used to our packs, they were far lighter, and it was downhill, making the final day another great day of walking.

-Arriving back to our LandCruiser meant cold drinks.
+Arriving back at our LandCruiser meant cold drinks.
 And after heading to the Ranger Station to sign out, we set up at Camp Kurrajong and fired up the shower on our new camper for the first time.
 It was a luxurious end to a memorable hike!